Towards Immersive Mixed Reality Street Play: Understanding Co-located Bodily Play with See-through Head-mounted Displays in Public Spaces: Findings

 \subsubsection{Social awkwardness and perceived impropriety (13/63)}

-13 reviewers, all from the online forum data collection, expressed feelings of awkwardness as their main impression of the game, with some feeling offended by the prospect of engaging in immersive MR street play.
-The reviewers questioned the social acceptance level of wearing the device in public, particularly regarding the potential impact on non-participants: \begin{quote} \emph{"I'm not sure if I'd like to walk around the streets wearing them though - would be incredibly annoying to other people."} (L1) \end{quote} \begin{quote}
+Thirteen respondents (13/63), all from the online forum data collection, expressed feelings of awkwardness as their main impression of the game, with some feeling offended by the prospect of engaging in immersive MR street play.
+These comments questioned the social acceptance level of wearing the device in public, particularly regarding the potential impact on non-participants.
+For example, \dquote{I'm not sure if I'd like to walk around the streets wearing them though---it would likely be incredibly annoying to other people} (L1).
+L19 criticized the play as \dquote{disregard for culture and obvious social media reactions.} One comment expressed empathy for passersby who might be unintentionally captured in the middle of others' game space, noting that they \dquote{don't look too pleased} (L26).
+The impropriety of engaging in the game in certain contexts was also highlighted, with L10 commenting, \dquote{It seems pretty impolite to be LARPing in a busy train station}.
+The remaining comments expressed more straightforward emotions towards this phenomenon, accusing the MR street players of being \dquote{a nuisance to everyone} (L27), and calling them \dquote{complete idiots to play in public places} (L2), and \dquote{dorky} to use HMD on streets.
+In addition, the aesthetics and form factors of the MR devices were also a point of concern, with one comment comparing the experience to strapping \dquote{a heavy, awkward thing to the front of my face} (L5).
+These responses reflect explicit social disapproval of public immersive MR games.
+They underscore the challenges of overcoming social awkwardness and perceived impropriety.
+It is crucial to address these concerns to foster widespread adoption and acceptance of this emerging form of entertainment in public spaces.